vinithmundhra/sc_periph/module_analog_tile_support/doc/api.rst

 Port Configuration
 ++++++++++++++++++

 The only port required by the analog tile library is the ADC trigger.
 This should be set to the I/O pin that is used to trigger the ADC_SAMPLE pin on the A-series device.
 This should be chosen by the user, and is required in all cases.
+Within this peripheral library, it is assumed that XD70 (Port 32A big 19) is used to trigger the ADC.

 ADC API
 -------